Delyan Peevski

-Delyan Slavchev Peevski (Note: pronounced /bg/) (Делян Славчев Пеевски, born 27 July 1980) is a Bulgarian politician and an oligarch, who currently serves as the leader of the Movement for Rights and Freedoms.
-He is currently sanctioned by both the UK and the United States for corruption, bribery and embezzlement.
-He is also a former media mogul and has served as Member of the National Assembly of Bulgaria since 2009.
-A member of the DPS party, which he currently leads, Peevski was elected as the director of the State Agency for National Security in 2013, which triggered long lasting national protests that led to his eventual resignation.
+Delyan Slavchev Peevski (Note: pronounced /bg/) (Делян Славчев Пеевски, born 27 July 1980) is a Bulgarian politician and oligarch, who serves as the leader of the Movement for Rights and Freedoms (DPS).
+He is sanctioned by both the United States and the United Kingdom for corruption, bribery and embezzlement.
+He is also a former media mogul and is a member of the National Assembly of Bulgaria since 2009.
+A member of DPS, which he leads since 2024, Peevski was elected as the director of the State Agency for National Security in 2013, which triggered the 2013–2014 Bulgarian protests against the Oresharski cabinet that led to the eventual resignation of Prime Minister Plamen Oresharski.

-In June 2021 the United States Department of the Treasury designated Peevski, the public official Ilko Zhelyazkov and the Bulgarian oligarch Vasil Bozhkov, along with 64 entities owned and controlled by Bozhkov and Peevski, for their roles in public corruption, pursuant to Executive Order 13818, which builds upon and implements the Global Magnitsky Human Rights Accountability Act.
+In June 2021, the United States Department of the Treasury designated Peevski, the public official Ilko Zhelyazkov, and the Bulgarian oligarch Vasil Bozhkov, along with 64 entities owned and controlled by Bozhkov and Peevski, for their roles in public corruption, pursuant to Executive Order 13818, which builds upon and implements the Global Magnitsky Human Rights Accountability Act.
 Simultaneously, UK also sanctioned several high-profile Bulgarian figures, including Peevski, under the Global Anti-Corruption Sanctions Regulations from 2021.

-According to Radio Free Europe "Peevski is a notorious embodiment of the collusion between media, politicians, and oligarchs".
+According to Radio Free Europe, "Peevski is a notorious embodiment of the collusion between media, politicians, and oligarchs".

 Early life, family and education

 He was born on 27 July 1980, in Sofia.
 Peevski graduated from 119 SOU in Sofia in 1998 and completed his legal studies at the South-West University in 2003.
-Since his graduation Peevski has donated large amounts of money and equipment to his alma mater and has spread his donations across several other universities during COVID.
+Since his graduation Peevski has donated large amounts of money and equipment to his alma mater and has spread his donations across several other universities during the COVID-19 pandemic.

-Peevski is the son of the former chief of the Bulgarian sport totalizer, Irina Krasteva, who founded the "New Bulgarian Media Holding Group" in 2007.
+Peevski is the son of the former chief of the Bulgarian sport totalizer, Irina Krasteva, who founded the New Bulgarian Media Holding Group in 2007.
 Limited information is publicly available about his father or other family members.
 Peevski is reported to have two children.
-His personal life remains largely private, though media outlets have linked him to Bulgarian pop-folk singer Tsvetelina Yaneva.
+His personal life remains largely private, although media outlets have linked him to Bulgarian pop-folk singer Tsvetelina Yaneva.